 Unlike Lending Club and Funding Circle, Prosper doesn’t have a dedicated business loan program available.
-However you can take an unsecured personal loan of between $2,000 and $35,000 and use it for business purposes.
+However, you can take an unsecured personal loan of between $2,000 and $35,000 and use it for business purposes.

 In order to qualify for a loan with Prosper, you must have a minimum credit score of 640 with Experian (that’s the credit bureau that they base your credit score on).
 You will need to furnish a copy of your recent income tax return if you are self-employed.

-Interest rates run between 5.99%, to a maximum of 35.97%.
+Interest rates run between 5.99% to a maximum of 35.97%.
 Prosper also charges an origination fee equal to between 1% and 5% of your loan.
-There is no application fee, and no prepayment penalty.
+There is no application fee and no prepayment penalty.

 Upstart is a little bit different from other P2P lenders in that they look beyond traditional credit criteria, but they also consider your education.
 This includes your major, your grade point average, and even the college or university you attended.
 They consider that certain major fields of study have advantages over others, and it figures into the underwriting mix.

-You can borrow from a minimum of $3,000, to a maximum of $35,000.
+You can borrow from a minimum of $3,000 to a maximum of $35,000.
 They have two loan terms, 36 months and 60 months.
 Though they are not specifically business loans, they have a major advantage in that they require no collateral for the loan.

 As a self-employed person, you will need to provide the most recent year’s income tax return, as well as copies of current year invoices for your business.
 They will also likely require a copy of your college transcript if you graduated within four years of applying for a loan.
-You must have a minimum credit score 640, and not have any bankruptcies or other negative public records on your credit report.
+You must have a minimum credit score of 640, and not have any bankruptcies or other negative public records on your credit report.

 PeerForm follows the same path as Prosper and Upstart in that they don’t have a specific business loan program, but they do have personal loans that you can use for just about any business purpose you choose.

-Loan amounts range between $1,000, and $25,000, and all are for a term of 36 months.
-These are installment loans that come with fixed rates and fixed monthly payments, and will be paid in full at the end of the loan term.
+Loan amounts range between $1,000 and $25,000, and all are for a term of 36 months.
+These are installment loans that come with fixed rates and fixed monthly payments and will be paid in full at the end of the loan term.

-Interest rates range from 7.12%, up to 29.99%.
-There are no application fees, and no prepayment penalties.
-However PeerForm does have an origination fee between 1.00% and 5.00% of the loan.
+Interest rates range from 7.12% up to 29.99%.
+There are no application fees and no prepayment penalties.
+However, PeerForm does have an origination fee between 1.00% and 5.00% of the loan.

 You can have a maximum debt-to-income ratio of 40%, but this does not include mortgage debt on your personal residence.
-Your credit report must also show a minimum of one revolving account, you must also have at least one open bank account in order to qualify for a loan.
+Your credit report must also show a minimum of one revolving account, and you must also have at least one open bank account in order to qualify for a loan.

-The P2P Business Loan Advantage
+Bottom Line: The P2P Business Loan Advantage

 That’s five major P2P lending platforms that have business loans available in one form or another.
-If you are in need of a smaller loan amount – less than $35,000 – and you are looking for a simple unsecured loan that you can use for business purposes, then Prosper, Upstart and PeerForm should to be able provide you what you’re looking for.
+If you are in need of a smaller loan amount – less than $35,000 – and you are looking for a simple unsecured loan that you can use for business purposes, then Prosper, Upstart, and PeerForm should be able to provide you with what you’re looking for.

 Whatever you choose, the upshot is that you are no longer limited to getting business loans strictly from banks.
-You can now take advantage of P2P platforms, and likely have a greater chance of getting the financing you need for your small business.
+You can now take advantage of P2P platforms and likely have a greater chance of getting the financing you need for your small business.